Factory resetting your smartwatch before selling is a must. Learn how to do it to protect your personal data and avoid cloud account lock issues.

 Credits: Google

-Whether you're upgrading to the latest Apple Watch Series 11 or simply decluttering your tech drawer, properly wiping your smartwatch is a must.
+Whether you're upgrading to the latest Galaxy watch - if there is one - or simply decluttering your tech drawer, factory resetting your smartwatch is a must.
 It protects your personal data, prevents activation or account lock issues, and ensures the next user can set it up without a hitch.

 The iPhone used to define innovation.
 Now every new model feels the same.
 Is Apple’s story running out of pages?